yguruprasad/Multipath-Wireless-Link-Traces/README.md

-This repo contains artifacts for reproducing our experiment on emulating multipath wireless scenarios on a networking testbed from the following paper
+This repo contains artifacts for reproducing our experiment on emulating multipath wireless scenarios on a networking testbed from the following pape:

 Ilknur Aydin, Fraida Fund, Shivendra Panwar, _A Data Set and Reference Experiments for Multipath Wireless Emulation on Public Testbeds_, IEEE INFOCOM 2023 CNERT Worshop https://infocom.info/workshops/track/CNERT